UN probes reports of 'serious harm to civilians' in Afghan airstrike

 The same number were wounded, Radmanish added.

-Kunduz police chief General Abdul Hamid Hamidi told AFP on Tuesday that "72 of the enemy" had been killed in the airstrike.

-Hamidi added that five civilians also died and another 52 were wounded but he denied a madrassa or mosque had been hit.
-Security forces have donated large quantities of blood to the hospital.

-The Taliban on Monday confirmed the attack on the religious school but denied that any militants had been there.
+The Taliban confirmed Monday the attack on the madrassa but denied militants had been meeting at the religious school.

 The madrassa was run by Islamic scholars sympathetic to the Taliban but the facility was open to the public, a senior Taliban commander speaking from an unknown location in Pakistan told AFP on Tuesday.

-He said as many as 2,000 people were at the school on Monday, including 750 students, for a graduation ceremony, but insisted there were no senior Taliban leaders present.
+He said as many as 2,000 people were at the school on Monday, including 750 students, for a graduation ceremony but denied senior Taliban leaders were present.

 He estimated that 400 people had been killed and an unknown number wounded.
 The Taliban are known to exaggerate battlefield claims.